menandmice/micetro_docs/guides/implementation/architecture.rst

 By default Men&Mice Central will use an embedded SQLite database.
 The embedded database is suitable for small to medium environments but larger environments should instead use MS SQL server.
 Information on how to use MS SQL as the database for Men&Mice Central can be found in the Men&Mice Knowledge Base.

 If the organization is using Active Directory (AD) and wishes to use AD user authentication, Men&Mice Central must be installed on a Microsoft Windows member server in the domain.
-All users in that domain, that forest, and trusted forests, will be able to authenticate in Men&Mice, given that they have been granted access in Micetro.
-As the other Men&Mice Suite components (DNS Server Controller and DHCP Server Controller) can be installed on the DNS and DHCP servers, Men&Mice can manage DNS and DHCP servers that reside in forests where there is no trust between the forest where Central is installed and DNS/DHCP is installed.
+All users in that domain, that forest, and trusted forests, will be able to authenticate in Micetro, given that they have been granted access in Micetro.
+As the other Micetro components (DNS Server Controller and DHCP Server Controller) can be installed on the DNS and DHCP servers, Micetro can manage DNS and DHCP servers that reside in forests where there is no trust between the forest where Central is installed and DNS/DHCP is installed.

 .. image:: ../../images/central-arch-old.png
   :width: 80%
   :align: center

-Men&Mice Suite's Central component can also be installed on a second server that can be used as a "cold standby".
-The Men&Mice's embedded database will then be periodically copied from the active Central server to the cold standby and, if the active server becomes unavailable, the Central service on the cold standby can be activated.
+Micetro's Central component can also be installed on a second server that can be used as a "cold standby".
+The Micetro's embedded database will then be periodically copied from the active Central server to the cold standby and, if the active server becomes unavailable, the Central service on the cold standby can be activated.

 .. _about-dns-controller:

-Men&Mice Suite's DNS Server Controller
+Micetro's DNS Server Controller
 ========================================

 The Men&Mice DNS Server Controller is used to control the DNS server and must be installed on each DNS server machine you want to control.
 The Men&Mice DNS Server controller reads and writes zone data and option files, and sends commands to the DNS server.
 The Men&Mice DNS Server Controller listens on TCP port 1337.

 In an Unix BIND DNS environment Micetro's DNS Server Controller (i.e., DNS agent) is installed on each DNS server that is to be managed.
 In a Microsoft AD environment, the DNS agent can be installed on some of the DNS servers or they can all be managed agent free.
 If they are to be managed agent free, then the DNS Server Controller is typically installed on the machine running Men&Mice Central and when adding the DNS server, the option to add the server as "Microsoft Agent-Free" is chosen.
 The DNS Server Controller must be running as a user that has necessary privileges.

 If the plan is to install the DNS agent on some of the DNS servers in a Microsoft AD environment, and the environment is a pure AD environment (pure meaning that all zones are AD integrated), the DNS agent is typically installed on 2 DNS servers in each AD domain.
-Men&Mice will read and write DNS updates to the first server from each AD domain, but if the first server becomes unavailable it will failover to the second server.
+Micetro will read and write DNS updates to the first server from each AD domain, but if the first server becomes unavailable it will failover to the second server.

 For more information see :ref:`ad-preferred-servers`.